HL7NZ/nhi/input/pagecontent/updateName.md

   * _The patient name is not active and cannot be updated._
   * _Cannot update a source to a lower level of proof.
 Can modify a verified source to another verified source or verified to Registered._
   * _Information set to registered cannot be updated please contact NHI administration for more information._
+  * _Cannot update attribute source with a lower level of proof._